-7.4 Students
+6.4 Students.
 Students are expected to engage fully in RSE and, when discussing issues related to RSE, treat others with respect and sensitivity.

-8. Parents' right to withdraw
+7. Right to withdraw

-Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the Academy will arrange this.

-Requests for withdrawal should be put in writing and sent to the principal.

-A copy of withdrawal requests will be placed in the student's educational record.
-The Principal will discuss the request with parents and take appropriate action.

-Alternative work will be given to students who are withdrawn from sex education.
+- 7.1 Parents/carers have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, the Academy will arrange this. - 7.2 Requests for withdrawal should be put in writing and sent to the principal. - 7.3 A copy of withdrawal requests will be placed in the student's educational record.
+The Principal will discuss the request with parents/carers and take appropriate action. - 7.4 Alternative work will be given to students who are withdrawn from sex education.

-9. Training
+8. Training

-Where possible, RSE training for staff will be included as part of the continuous professional development calendar.
-Support and guidance will also be given on a one to one / small group basis by the RSE Coordinator or the Head of PDP where this is appropriate.

-The Principal will also invite visitors from outside the academy, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE where possible / appropriate.
+- 8.1 Where possible, RSE training for staff will be included as part of the continuous professional development calendar.
+Support and guidance will also be given on a one to one/small group basis by the RSE Coordinator or the Head of PDP where this is appropriate. - 8.2 The Principal will also invite visitors from outside the Academy, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE where possible/appropriate.

-10. Monitoring arrangements
+9. Monitoring arrangements

-The delivery of RSE is monitored by the Head of PDP through: Learning walks, work scrutiny, discussions with staff, students and parents and teaching observations (if necessary) and by assessing students work in KS4.

-Students' development in RSE is monitored by class teachers as part of our internal assessment systems.

-This policy will be reviewed by the Head of PDP annually.
-At every review, the policy will be approved by the governing body.
+- 9.1 The delivery of RSE is monitored by the Head of PDP through: Learning walks, work scrutiny, discussions with staff, students and parents/carers and teaching observations (if necessary) and by assessing students work in KS4. - 9.2 Students' development in RSE is monitored by class teachers as part of our internal assessment systems. - 9.3 This policy will be reviewed by the Head of PDP annually.
+At every review, the policy will be approved by the Trust Board.

-11. Safe Handling of Questions
+10. Safe Handling of Questions

-Staff follow a set of established 'ground rules' in PDP lessons.
-This is designed to ensure personal development can take place effectively and that sensitive topics can be covered effectively.

-- Be open and honest but no personal comments Discussions will be about 'general situations'. - You do not have to speak to the whole class if you do not want to - Conversations stay in the room unless there is a safeguarding issue - Be open minded and try to understand different opinions to your own
+- 10.1 Staff follow a set of established 'ground rules' in PDP lessons.
+This is designed to ensure personal development can take place effectively and that sensitive topics can be covered effectively. - Be open and honest but no personal comments Discussions will be about 'general situations'. - You do not have to speak to the whole class if you do not want to. - Conversations stay in the room unless there is a safeguarding issue. - Be open minded and try to understand different opinions to your own.

-12. Safeguarding
+11. Safeguarding

-Although students are reminded that questions and comments are not personal to their own situation, if a teacher becomes concerned about a student based on their work in PDP lessons, a concern will be logged with the Academy designated safeguarding leader or a member of senior leadership team.
+11.1 Although students are reminded that questions and comments are not personal to their own situation, if a teacher becomes concerned about a student based on their work in PDP lessons, a concern will be logged with the Academy designated safeguarding leader or a member of senior leadership team.
 All concerns will be kept confidential to those who need to know about the concern and not shared any further.